Bob Kiss: Mayor of Burlington

 Kiss was elected mayor of Burlington on March 7, 2006.
 In the election, he prevailed over opponents Hinda Miller, Democrat, and Kevin Curley, Republican.
-With his election Kiss became the second Vermont Progressive to be elected to the office (Peter Clavelle was the first).
+With his election, Kiss became the second Vermont Progressive to be elected to the office (Peter Clavelle was the first).
 Bernie Sanders, who is associated with the party but not a member, had been elected to this office prior to Clavelle.
-Kiss won re-election in 2009 to a second term as Burlington mayor by edging Republican City Council President Kurt Wright in the third round of instant-runoff voting after receiving 29% of the first round votes.
+Kiss won re-election in 2009 to a second term as Burlington mayor by edging out Republican City Council President Kurt Wright in the third round of instant-runoff voting after receiving 29% of the first round votes.

 During his re-election campaign Kiss was endorsed by Vermont's Independent U.S. Senator Bernie Sanders.
-After re-election Mayor Kiss and the City of Burlington faced significant challenges related to Burlington Telecom, a city-owned and operated fiber-to-the-home telecommunications enterprise.
+After re-election Mayor Kiss and the City of Burlington faced significant challenges related to Burlington Telecom, a city-owned and operated fiber-to-the-home telecommunications company.
 Burlington Telecom is currently in proceedings at the Vermont Public Service Board for being out of compliance with its Certificate of Public Good because of its use of the City's pooled cash account.
 Also related to the use of pooled cash, the City defended a taxpayer lawsuit in Chittenden County Superior Court, which was dismissed in October 2012.
 In addition, Burlington was sued in federal court by Citibank, related to the lease-purchase agreement for Burlington Telecom.
 The city owes Citibank over $33 million.
-Over this period the City of Burlington's credit rating has been downgraded by Moody's, reflecting the financial challenges posed by Burlington Telecom.
+Over this period, the City of Burlington's credit rating has been downgraded by Moody's, reflecting the financial challenges posed by Burlington Telecom.
 Throughout this time, the telecom entity has continued to provide its fiber-to-the-home services to Burlington residents and businesses.